Amebis/eduVPN/doc/Development.md

 1. Install [Visual Studio 2019 Community Edition](https://www.visualstudio.com/vs/community/).
 A minimum set of required features is:
    - Workloads
       - .NET desktop development
-      - Desktop development with C++ (required by eduEd25519 and OpenVPN submodules, eduVPN.Resources and OpenVPN.Resources resource projects)
+      - Desktop development with C++ (required by eduEd25519 and OpenVPN submodules and eduVPN.Resources resource projects)
    - Individual components
       - Code tools
          - Git for Windows (if not installed by other means)